Walls of Milan: Medieval walls

 The medieval walls of Milan were built in the 12th Century, mostly as a defense against Frederick I Barbarossa, who repeatedly raided Lombardy.
-The perimeter of the medieval walls essentially correspond to what is now known as the [Navigli Ring], a ring of streets that enclose the historic centre of the city.
+The perimeter of the medieval walls essentially correspond to what is now known as the Cerchia dei Navigli [Navigli Ring], a ring of streets that enclose the historic centre of the city.

 The construction of the medieval defensive structure of Milan started in 1156.
 In the beginning, a deep moat was realized, filled up with water drawn from the Seveso and Nirone rivers.
 Wooden walls were added as a supplementary defensive measure, and the remnants of the Roman walls were probably exploited as well.
 Despite this first defensive installment, Frederick I Barbarossa razed Milan to the ground in 1162.
 After that, reconstruction immediately started, this time with stone walls.
 The final wall system was almost circular (in poet Bonvesin de la Riva's words: "of admirable roundness"), with seven main gates (Porta Ticinese, Porta Vercellina, Porta Giovia, Porta Comasina, Porta Romana, Porta Nuova and Porta Orientale) and about ten "pusterle" or posterns (including Pusterla dei Fabbri, Pusterla di Sant'Ambrogio, Pusterla delle Azze, Pusterla di San Marco, Pusterla Monforte, Pusterla Tosa, Pusterla di Sant'Eufemia, Pusterla della Chiusa).

 Most of the medieval walls were demolished between the 16th and 19th Century.
 The moats remained and were used as canals.